-The Port of Los Angeles is over a century old, and one of the most important shipping ports in Southern California.
-Most people just know it as the spot in Long Beach that they never go to, but that is a mistake as the area is fun to experience and explore.
+The Port of Los Angeles is over a century old and is one of the most important shipping ports in California.
+While it is not as often visited as many of the other places in the Long Beach area, it is still a fun place to explore.
 The best way to do that is via a harbor tour that lets you get up close and personal with the large shipping boats that move through the area.
 Here is all the information on the short 45-minute tour you can take from the LA Waterfront Port O’ Call area.

 - Leaves from the Port O’ Call